Backup158/DarktideBetterDescriptionsUwuify/README.md

 # WTF does this even do?

 Turns Enhanced Descriptions modules into UwU text.
+The script edits all text that will be displayed on any line that is not commented out.

 ## Usage